linco95/LD38/README.md

 The current goal is to get a game with one character, some tile that can hurt/kill that character and the ability to shrink the world.
 There should be a main menu, one level and a game over/won screen.

 ![alt text](https://github.com/linco95/LD38/blob/master/Screenshots/Earlyscreenshot.PNG?raw=true "Early screenshot of the game")
-*Early screenshot with fine programmer art*
+*Early screenshot with fine programmer art.
+This is the same level as above*

 # Tools
 * Sounds created with [SFXR](http://www.drpetter.se/project_sfxr.html)